brian-kiplagat/yeebli-server/README.md

 pnpm run db:generate
 pnpm run db:migrate
 ```
-Confirm that MySQL works on the WSL Ubuntu command line using the credentials from your `.env` file.
+Confirm that MySQL inside the container works on the WSL Ubuntu command line using the credentials from your `.env` file.

 To connect to MySQL using the `.env` credentials you provided (`DB_USER=user`, `DB_PASSWORD=password`), follow these steps: